-Contributions and Accounts Receivable
+Contributions and Grants Receivable

-Contributions receivable consist of unconditional promises to give and are recorded at the earlier of the date received or the date of receipt of a donor's non-contingent promises or pledge.
+Contributions and grants receivable consist of unconditional promises to give and are recorded at the earlier of the date received or the date of receipt of a donor's non-contingent promises or pledge.
 Unconditional promises to give that are expected to be collected in one year are recorded at their net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows.
 The discounts on those amounts are computed using risk-free interest rates applicable to the years in which the promises are received.
 Amortization of the discount is included in contribution revenue.
-The discount will be recognized as contribution revenue in future fiscal years as the discount is amortized over the duration of the contributions.
-SAFE Project's pledges receivable as of December 31, 2021 and 2020 were \$45,939 and \$6,640, respectively.
-Based on management's evaluation of and expectation to collect the pledges receivable within one year, no allowance for doubtful accounts was deemed necessary.
+The discount will be recognized as contributions.
+SAFE Project's contributions and grants receivable as of December 31, 2022 and 2021 were \$558,234 and \$45,939, respectively.
+Based on management's evaluation of and expectation to collect the contributions and grants receivable within one year, no allowance for doubtful accounts was deemed necessary.